A photo of a large wild boar (Courtesy of Dr. Ryan Brook/University of Saskatchewan).

 Not until 2019 was every feral hog in Colorado shaken, then bacon.

 State officials didn’t divulge the scorched-earth effort’s not-small cost.
-But it was said to be peanuts compared to the “enormous savings of getting these things off the landscape,” noted a CDPW spokesman.
+But it was said to be peanuts compared to the “enormous savings of getting these things off the landscape,” noted a CPW spokesman.

 Since then, Colorado’s Feral Pig Task Force has kept its finger on the trigger to deal immediately with any new trouble.